Bank of England says payments system can serve blockchain users

 In March this year, the BoE announced a “proof of concept” with several firms to see what changes would be needed to the proposed revamp of RTGS to support settlement with firms that use blockchain, the technology used to record transactions in cryptocurrencies like bitcoin.

-Britain’s government is keen for the United Kingdom to remain a leading centre for fintech innovation like payments and blockchain.
+Britain’s government is keen for the United Kingdom to remain a leading center for fintech innovation like payments and blockchain.

 Berlin, Paris and other EU cities are seeking to lure fintech firms from Britain, worried about access to the bloc’s single market after Brexit next year.